floogulinc/hyshare/README.md

 ### App Config

 The app config is loaded from a JSON, YAML, or JS file using [cosmicconfig](https://github.com/davidtheclark/cosmiconfig).
-It looks for a file called `.hyshare.json` (could also be `.yml` for example) starting in the hyshare project directory and moving up until it hits your home directory.
+It looks for a file called `.hyshare.json` (could also be `.yml` for example) starting in the current working directory and moving up until it hits your home directory.
 This means you can put `.hyshare.json` in your home folder.

 Here are the app config items (they are all optional):